 Cleansing with green smoothies is easy and can help you effectively lose weight (and bust through a plateau), increase energy, sleep better, improve digestion, decrease bloating, crave healthy foods, and clear away the mental fog.

 Check out Blend, my new 10-day green smoothie cleanse!

 The Best Weight Loss Smoothie Foods

-All fruits and vegetables are going to be great for weight loss, but there are a few that stand out in the crowd.
-Foods that are low in calories and high in fiber are going to kickstart weight loss.
+All fruits and vegetables are great for weight loss, but there are a few that stand out in the crowd.
+Foods that are low in calories and high in fiber are going make weight loss more effective.

 Weight Loss Smoothie Ratio

-A good ratio of fruits to greens that I recommend for weight loss smoothies is this: 2 cups of fruit to 3 or 4 cups (packed) of greens and 1 cup of water or homemade nut milk.
-Add additional veggies if desired.
+A good ratio of fruits to greens that I recommend for weight loss smoothies is this: 2 pieces of fruit (a banana and apple, for example) to 2 or 3 cups (packed) or handfuls of leafy greens (spinach, kale, collards) and 8 ounces of water or homemade nut milk.